Smaller. Lighter. Cheaper. Stronger. Faster.

 The disjointed workflow means that product teams sometimes use incorrect or outdated parts, that information isn't always accessible and causes rework, and that one team is waiting on another to complete their work before they can get rolling.

 Work gets done one slow step at a time.
-Important information is kept in silos, and there are a host of dependencies that lengthen the overall design lifecycle.
-Adding to that, designers, engineers and other employees often work singularly.
+Important information is kept in silos, and there

 It's like everyone is riding their own bicycle.
 Slowly.
 In separate races.